ibm-wsc/hyper-protect-virtual-servers-workshop/docs/securebuild-lab/securebuild-setup.md

 ## Add Docker registry to use for secure build

-1. See your current docker registries with:
+1. See your current Docker registries with:

     ``` bash
     hpvs registry list